vuejs/governance/Vue-2.0-Beta---Starter-Resources.md

 ### vueify

-Pretty much the same goes for Vueify - `v9.0.*` onward supports Vue 2.0. ([Release Notes](https://github.com/vuejs/vueify/releases))
+Pretty much the same goes for vueify - `v9.0.*` onward supports Vue 2.0. ([Release Notes](https://github.com/vuejs/vueify/releases))
 ```
 npm install vueify@next --save-dev
 ```

 ## Vue-cli and Templates

-[vue-cli](https://github.com/vuejs/vuue-cli) is the command line tool that helps you to quickly set up projects with vue-loader or vueify and other goodies, like eslint support.
+[vue-cli](https://github.com/vuejs/vuue-cli) is the command line tool that helps you to quickly set up projects with vue-loader or vueify and other goodies, like ESlint support.

 vue-cli offers two flavors of templates: the 'normal' ones come with a complete setup for dev, testing and building for production, while the '-simple' versions offer a quick start to get hacking.